-(Psalms 66:12) you let men ride over our heads; we went through fire and through water; yet you have brought us out to a place of abundance.
+(Psalms 66:12) Thou hast caused men to ride over our heads; we went through fire and through water: but thou broughtest us out into a wealthy place.

 The Hebrews knew slavery in the land of Egypt and they also suffered persecution there at the hands of ruthless taskmasters.
 Yet, at the right time, God led them to freedom and into the Promised Land.
 We may be in a situation, or feel that we are, similar to what God's people have suffered in the past, but God will save us in His perfect timing.
 We also think of heaven as a "spacious place" prepared by God for His people.